 Instructions

-- 400 F Oven
+- 425 F Oven

-- In the mean time, boil water for shells, and cook shells according to directions.
+- In the meantime, boil water for shells, and cook shells according to directions.
+Drain, coat with olive oil and set aside.

-- Wipe out skillet, heat 1-2 T olive oil and saute onions over med heat until golden and tender.
-Add garlic and mushrooms.
-Saute on med low heat until mushrooms are tender.
+- Make the filling: Brown the sausage in a heavy-bottomed skillet over medium heat.
+Set aside on a paper-lined plate.
+Wipe out skillet, heat 1-2 tablespoons olive oil and saute onions over med heat until golden and tender.
+Add garlic and optional mushrooms.
+Saute on med-low heat until mushrooms are tender.
 Add sage, saute for one minute and turn heat off.
-Place sausage back in to the pan and stir in pine nuts ( optional) ricotta and mozzarella.
+Place sausage back in to the pan and stir in pine nuts (optional), ricotta and mozzarella.
 Taste for salt ( some sausage is saltier than others) and add 1/4- 1/2 tsp kosher salt -if needed, and cracked pepper.
+Stir and set aside.
+See notes for vegetarian version.

-- In a large greased baking dish ( or individual ramekins) pour enough sauce to generously coat the bottom.
+- In a large greased baking dish ( or individual ramekins) pour enough sauce to coat the bottom.
 Stuff the shells and place them in the baking dish over the sauce.

 - Pour more sauce over top.
-Cover with foil and bake at 350 until heated through, about 20 minutes.
+Cover with foil and bake at 350 F until heated through, about 20 minutes.
 Remove foil and continue baking another 10 minutes.
+You could add more cheese or any remaining sauce to the top at this point.

 - Enjoy!